guycole/mythic-recorder-py/README.md

 "mythic recorder" is a python3 application which parses the files created by "data client" and writes the results to a MySQL database.
 I have been collecting files from eoddata.com for several years and have a largish data set.
 Despite the size mythic-recorder/MySQL continue to perform well on a AWS M5 instance.

 "data client" writes XML and CSV files depending upon the content.
 Symbol lists and exchange lists are XML files while price quotes are CSV files.
-The raw directory hierarchy is segragated by market, which will contain session quotes and symbol lists.
+The raw directory hierarchy is segregated by market, which will contain session quotes and symbol lists.
 Note that a directory named "5" resides within some directories, these contain 5 minute bar files.
 A representative data set is provided witin the "EODData" directory.

 ****